Agoric/documentation/CONTRIBUTING.md

 ### Importing and testing code snippets

 Code snippets are not short inline code bits like `const x = 2 + 2;`.
-Or code blocks denoted in Markdown by starting with a line consisting of three backquotes with `js` appended and ending with a line consisting of three backquotes.
+In fact, you cannot insert a code snippet in line.
+They are for where you wnat to do an effective code block (i.e. one that starts with a line consisting of three backquotes and an appended 'js' and ends with a line consisting of three backquotes).

 Rather, code snippets are actual development or test code from the Agoric-SDK repo, or code held to a similar standard of correctness.
 They should pass `lint` and run with no